 If you choose to specify a custom

-RunAs user for content, that user must be a member of the Unix group that is the primary group of the default
+RunAs user for content, that user must be a member of the Unix group specified by the

-Installation of R packages always happens as the
+Installation of R and Python packages always happens as the

 Application.RunAs user.
-A Shiny application or R Markdown report may override its
+A piece of content may override its

 RunAs setting; this alters how the deployed code is executed and does not impact package installation.
 See this section of the admin guide for more information about process sandboxing.